lsst-sitcom/spot_motion_monitor/docs/usage.rst

 The camera is interacted with via the *Camera Control* section.
 It contains spinners to set the camera frame rate (FPS or frames per second)and the number of frames kept in the internal program buffer.
 The *Start/Stop Camera* button controls the startup or shutdown of the currently chosen camera.
 The *Start/Stop Acquire Frames* button controls frame acquisition from the CCD.
 The *Acquire ROI* checkbox restricts the camera readout to a 50x50 (default) ROI section around the spot centroid.
 Once the camera is started and acquiring frames, the current images from the CCD is displayed in the *CCD* plot.
 The *Show Frames* checkbox turns the *CCD* plot display on and off.
 With the camera acquiring in ROI mode (the *Acquire ROI* checkbox is checked), the *ROI FPS* and *Buffer Size* spinners are disabled to prevent modification of the buffer information during running.
 To enable the spinners again, uncheck the *Acquire ROI* checkbox.

 While the camera is running, information from the acquired frames is displayed in the *Data Information* section.
 Not all widgets display information while acquiring full CCD frames.
-In this mode, only the
-*Flux*, *Maximum* and *Centroid* widgets display information.
+In this mode, only the *Flux*, *Maximum*, *FWHM* and *Centroid* widgets display information.
 When acquiring in ROI mode, all widgets are reset until the first buffer fills.
 Once that happens, the *Updated* widget shows the local time when the information was written to all the widgets.
 The *Accumulation Period* widget is filled based on the size of the current buffer and the current frame rate of the camera (:math:`T_{Acq} = L\,/ FPS`).
 The *Flux* widget displays the mean of all the fluxes stored in the buffer.
 The *Maximum* widget shows the mean of the maximum values stored in the buffer.
+The *FWHM* widget displays the calculated 2D full-width, half maximum of the spot.
 The *x* and *y* *Centroid* widgets show the mean of the x and y centroid values respectively.
 The *RMS* widget shows the standard deviation of the x and y centroid values in the buffer times the pixel scale for the optical system.

 .. _saveBufferData: